 HUM 1020.
-Introduction to Humanities with Writing I. This course increases the student's understanding and appreciation of western culture through the study of art, literature, music, and philosophy.
-HUM 1020 is a survey of our ancient, medieval and renaissance cultural heritages.
+Introduction to Humanities.
+In this course, students will learn about the creative ideas and accomplishments of various cultures in various fields of humanities that may include art, architecture, drama, history, music, literature, philosophy, and religion.
+The course will include cultural expressions from the western canon and may also include expressions from around the globe.
 This course fulfills 6,000 words of the Gordon Rule writing requirement.
 Prerequisite: Grades of "C" or higher in ENC 1101-1102.
 3 semester hours credit [A]

 HUM 2235.
-Introduction to Humanities with Writing II.
-This course increases the student's understanding and appreciation of western culture through the study of art, literature, music, and philosophy.
-HUM 2235 is a survey of our baroque, revolutionary and modern cultural heritages.
+Renaissance to the Enlightenment.
+Introduction to the thought, values, and arts of western culture from the renaissance to the enlightenment.
 This course fulfills 6,000 words of the Gordon Rule writing requirement.
 Prerequisite: Grades of "C" or higher in ENC 1101-1102.
 3 semester hours credit.
 [A]